-Not to be confused with Apollinaris of Hierapolis, Apollonius of Ephesus like his similar namesake also wrote against the Montanist heresies.
+Not to be confused with Apollinaris of Hierapolis, Apollonius of Ephesus was an early Christian leader.
+Like his similar namesake, Apollonius of Ephesus wrote against the Montanist heresies.

 The Catholic Jerome wrote the following about him: